Top C# Interview Questions

 C#Nullable TypesNull Handling

 Nullable types allow value types to represent `null`, using the `?` operator or `Nullable`.
+Example:

 int? x = null;